Greg Joseph

 9 min readFeb 19, 2019

-Frank Capra graces the cover of the March 1982 edition of the American Film Institute’s “American Film” magazine, in recognition of the AFI’s presentation of its Life Achievement Award to him that year.
-An article in the March 6, 1982, New York Times described the event thusly: “Frank Capra marched in to the rollicking tune of ‘High Hopes,’ and it was obvious that the American Film Institute’s 10th Life Achievement Award dinner Thursday night was going to have some of the overtones of a Frank Capra movie — energy, warmth, laughter and a satisfying ending.”
+Frank Capra graces the cover of the March 1982 edition of the American Film Institute’s “American Film” magazine in recognition of the AFI’s presentation of its Life Achievement Award to him that year.
+An article in the March 6, 1982, New York Times described the event: “Frank Capra marched in to the rollicking tune of ‘High Hopes,’ and it was obvious that the American Film Institute’s 10th Life Achievement Award dinner Thursday night was going to have some of the overtones of a Frank Capra movie — energy, warmth, laughter and a satisfying ending.”

 By Gregory N. Joseph